np-edu-sg/S10219526/Cryptography/go-demo/README.md

 | macOS   | x64   | `main-darwin-amd64`      |
 | macos   | arm64 | `main-darwin-arm64`      |

-If your platform is not included above, you need to build the binary.
+If your platform is not included above, you need to build the executable yourself.

 Simply run the executable, and you will be presented with a terminal interface.